-Print a copy of this cupcake wrapper template (click here.)
+Print a copy of the cupcake wrapper template, resizing it as needed to fit around your cupcakes.
 Cut out around the template.

 Wrap it around one of your cupcakes, to see if it is the right size.
 You need the template to overlap at the ends by at least 1/2 inch, so adjust the template as needed.
 Re-size then cut out a new template.

 Roll out modeling chocolate on a non-stick baking mat using a fondant roller.
 See instructions for rolling out modeling chocolate using a large zip top bag, here.
 Cut out around the template using a pastry cutter/pizza wheel.
 Check to make sure they fit around your cupcakes with enough overlap to seal the seam.

 Color some modeling chocolate orange and some black.
 Roll them out on a non-stick mat.

 Use a tear drop cutter to cut out carrot noses and a small round plunger cutter to make eyes.
 Brush water onto the back side of the eyes and nose and press them onto the modeling chocolate cupcake wrapper.